Where our funding comes from

 The John Innes Foundation is an independent charity formed in 1910 following a bequest from John Innes, a landowner in the City of London.

-John Innes Foundation trustees play an active part in the management of the John Innes Centre and have the right to appoint members of its Governing Council.
+John Innes Foundation trustees play an active part in the management of the John Innes Centre and have the right to appoint members of our Governing Council.

 The trustees also provide direct support for the John Innes Centre’s research and training, principally through sponsorship of several graduate studentships each year, and by their support for educational programmes and the infrastructure of the site.